Cambridge Heath: Art and memorials

+By around 2005, Vyner Street had become a hub of the East London art scene.
 Between 2005 and 2008, the EEL (East End Life) established the Vyner Street Festival with the local Victory Pub as a family festival with local bands, artists and market traders, this has a different theme every year, with the Red Arrows performing flyover in 2008.
 By 2012, however, many artists had moved out due to the effects of the Great Recession as well as the 2012 Olympics.
 A documentary film was released in the same year titled Vyner Street: this was a short observational piece about two different worlds living inconspicuously and side by side in the same place.

 The Oval Space hosted Catfest in 2018, with guests having the chance to take photos with cats as well as sample street food and meet shelter kittens.